Who is Julian Assange and why is the embattled WikiLeaks founder now on the verge of freedom?

 He was evicted in April 2019 from the Ecuadorian Embassy in London, where he had sought refuge seven years earlier amid an investigation by Swedish authorities into claims of sexual misconduct that he has long denied and that was later dropped.
 The South American nation revoked the political asylum following the charges by the U.S. government.

-Despite his arrest and imprisonment by British authorities, extradition efforts by the U.S. had stalled prior to the plea deal.
+Despite his arrest and imprisonment by British authorities, extradition efforts by the U.S. had stalled before the plea deal.

-A U.K. judge rejected the U.S. extradition request in 2021 on the grounds that Assange was likely to kill himself if held under harsh U.S. prison conditions.
+A U.K. judge rejected the U.S. extradition request in 2021 because Assange was likely to kill himself if held under harsh U.S. prison conditions.
 Higher courts overturned that decision after getting assurances from the U.S. about his treatment.
 The British government signed an extradition order in June 2022.

 Then, last month, two High Court judges ruled that Assange can mount a new appeal based on arguments about whether he will receive free-speech protections or be at a disadvantage because he is not a U.S. citizen.
 The date of the hearing has yet to be determined.